-Avoiding these decorations carefully, because they were dripping writhing maggots, Shantae happened to step into the blood...
-Which turned to be warm, almost hot.
+Avoiding these decorations carefully because they were dripping writhing maggots, Shantae happened to step into the blood...
+Which turned to be hot, but bearably so.
 Well, this place was anything but natural.

-The big castle was in clear view from the bridge, towering to the left, the bonfires on its wall burning brightly.
+The big castle was in clear view from the bridge to the left of her, the bonfires on its wall burning brightly.
 There was a ruined bridge running across the ravine separating the crag it stood on, its middle part nothing but a pile of rubble far, far below.
 Good, that meant no monsters were coming that way.

-The small castle in front of her - its wall barely half a dozen fathoms high - sported a sturdy looking door with a decoration above it, sort of an uneven cross with its top hand twice as long.
+The small castle in front of her - its wall barely half a dozen fathoms high - sported a sturdy looking door with a decoration above it, the cross they put o gravestones, but it was upside down, for some reason.
 Also, there was a window in a sunken depression to the left!
 A chance!

 Shantae hurried to the window, crossing the bridge quickly, to peer inside.
 Only to recoil in surprise: there were too many spiky apes for such a small room.
-And two or three red spheres who up close resembled giant carnivorous raspberries more than a fathom wide, their bottoms festooned with growths that looked like dangling red guts.
+And two or three red spheres who at close look resembled giant carnivorous raspberries with a single cyclopic eye, more than a fathom wide, their bottoms festooned with growths that looked like dangling red guts.

 As she watched, two brutes entered the room.
 And not the ones she was used to seeing.
 These two had dark red hides with sort of leathery shine.
 She wasn't sure what the different color meant, except she didn't want to learn right now.
 Those brutes looked even more intimidating.
 The monsters in the room must have shared that thought because they were giving a wide berth to the two - who headed straight for the door leading to the bridge.
 Oh no!

 Jumping away from the window, Shantae climbed the wall in a hurry, barely managing to reach the top and hide herself on the flat roof before the door rattled open.
 Well, she wasn't going inside this way.
-Who could have thought that even such asmall castle could hold so many monsters?
+Who could have thought that even such a small castle could hold so many monsters?
 And this was only the first room.
-What if there were even more further inside?
+What if there were even more of them further inside?

 Going for easy pickings, like a vulture, seemed the most sensible course of action.

 This mesa had a relatively flat top, cut through with pits and gorges, many seemingly framed by castle walls.
-Whoever built this, decided that drilling tunnels and closing natural gaps with fortifications was the way.
-Wild rock was interspersed haphazardly with flat stone covered with some prickly black substance, the portion she was standing on top was a convoluted shape of right angles hugging jagged cliffs, like a red crown resting on the broken rock formations.
+Whoever built this, decided that drilling tunnels and closing natural gaps with fortifications was the way, letting roofs be level with the wild rock, which was interspersed haphazardly with flat stone covered with some prickly black substance, the portion she was standing on top was a convoluted shape of right angles hugging jagged cliffs, like a red crown resting on the broken rock formations.

 After a while, blood congealing between her toes and gluing them together felt supremely icky so she took a moment to pick it out.
 Well, most of it.
 And now her finger was messy too.

 There was a problem presented by a spiky ape lazing on the same ledge as the precious find, but the dancer girl solved that by jumping down fearlessly to engage it.
-Stunned by a sudden hair whip to the face, the brown beast failed to react when she performed a forward power kick.
-The hapless thing was launched well over the edge, disappearing in the darkness below with a growl that sounded like it was pouting.
+The brown beast failed to react when she performed a forward power kick.
+The hapless thing was launched well over the edge, disappearing from sight with a growl that sounded like it was pouting.

 No monster stands between a relic hunter and her find, yeah!